-The growth of sustainability in hotels: An industry in transformation
+The growth of sustainability in hotels: A sector in transformation

 September 11, 2024

-World Tourism Day is the perfect time to reflect on one of the most significant trends in the hospitality industry: the growth of sustainability.
-In an industry where competition is fierce and customer expectations are constantly evolving, the adoption of sustainable practices is not just a passing trend, but an imperative that is reshaping the global tourism landscape.
+World Tourism Day is the perfect time to reflect on one of the most significant trends in the hotel industry: the growth of sustainability.
+In a sector where competition is fierce and customer expectations are constantly evolving, adopting sustainable practices is not just a passing trend, but an imperative that is reshaping the global tourism landscape.

 We all know that sustainability has become a key factor for travelers when selecting their accommodations.
-According to the World Tourism Organization's (UNWTO) Tourism Sustainability Report 2023, 73% of global tourists prefer to stay in hotels that apply sustainable practices.
-This shift in consumer preferences has led to a significant transformation in the hotel industry.
+According to the World Tourism Organization (UNWTO) 2023 Tourism Sustainability Report, 73% of global tourists prefer to stay in hotels that apply sustainable practices.
+This shift in consumer preferences has led to a significant transformation in the hotel sector.

 Hotels are responding to this demand with a series of initiatives and certifications that seek to minimize environmental impact and promote responsible practices.
 The growing interest in sustainability has led to an increase in the number of certified hotels, and the data supports this trend.
-In 2023, there was a 20% increase in the number of hotels earning sustainability certifications, such as Bioscore, Green Key, EarthCheck and LEED certification, compared to the previous year.
+In 2023, there was a 20% increase in the number of hotels that obtained sustainability certifications, such as Bioscore, Green Key, EarthCheck, and LEED certification, compared to the previous year.

 Sustainability certifications play a crucial role in validating hotels' efforts to be more responsible with their actions and decisions.
-These certifications not only demonstrate hotels' commitment to the environment and society, but also serve as an effective marketing tool to attract environmentally conscious tourists.
+These certifications not only demonstrate the commitment of hotels to the environment and society, but also serve as an effective marketing tool to attract tourists who are conscious of environmental impact.

-One of Mabrian's latest studies confirms that there is a relationship between the level of certification with the evolution of the average price and customer satisfaction.
-This underlines the fact that travelers are willing to choose more conscious options even if it means paying a little more for their stay.
+One of Mabrian's latest studies confirms that there is a relationship between the level of certification and the evolution of the average price and customer satisfaction.
+This data underscores the fact that travelers are willing to choose more conscious options even if it means paying a little more for their stay.
 Investing in sustainable practices translates into a tangible competitive advantage.

-The positive impact of sustainability on the economic performance of hotels is increasingly evident.
-According to the Global Sustainable Tourism Report 2023, hotels implementing sustainable practices have reported a 12% increase in overall revenue compared to their traditional counterparts.
-In addition, operating costs also tend to decrease due to energy efficiency and waste reduction.
+The positive impact of sustainability on the economic performance of hotels is becoming increasingly evident.
+According to the 2023 Global Sustainable Tourism Report, hotels that implement sustainable practices have reported a 12% increase in overall revenue compared to their traditional counterparts.
+In addition, operating costs also tend to decrease thanks to energy efficiency and waste reduction.

-Sustainability not only benefits the environment and hotel profitability, but also has a positive impact on local communities.
-Hotels that adopt sustainable practices often collaborate with local suppliers and participate in community initiatives, whichfosters local economic development and strengthens the social fabric of the regions in which they operate.
+Sustainability not only benefits the environment and the profitability of hotels, but also has a positive impact on local communities.
+Hotels that adopt sustainable practices often collaborate with local suppliers and participate in community initiatives, which promotes local economic development and strengthens the social fabric of the regions in which they operate.

-While the trend toward sustainability in hotels is promising, it is not without its challenges.
-Implementing sustainable practices may require significant upfront investments, and some hotels may find it difficult to balance profitability with environmental commitment.
-However, the long-term benefits, both in terms of cost savings and customer satisfaction, far outweigh these challenges.
+Although the trend towards sustainability in hotels is promising, it is not without its challenges.
+Implementing sustainable practices may require significant initial investments, and some hotels may find it difficult to balance profitability with environmental commitment.
+However, the long-term advantages, both in terms of cost savings and customer satisfaction, far outweigh these challenges.

-Looking ahead, sustainability is expected to continue to be a priority in the hospitality industry.
+Looking ahead, sustainability is expected to remain a priority in the hotel industry.
 Emerging technologies, such as advanced energy management systems and innovative waste reduction methods, will play a crucial role in the evolution of sustainable practices.
-In addition, increasing pressure from consumers and government regulations are driving hotels to adopt more responsible approaches.
+In addition, increasing consumer pressure and government regulations are driving hotels to adopt more responsible approaches.

-The growth of sustainability in the hospitality sector is not a passing fad, but a significant transformation that is redefining the industry.
-Adopting sustainable practices and obtaining certifications are proving to be effective strategies for both attracting customers and improving profitability and reducing environmental impact.
-Backed by data and studies showing tangible benefits, it is clear that sustainability is the way of the future for tourism.
+The growth of sustainability in the hotel sector is not a passing fad, but a significant transformation that is redefining the industry.
+Adopting sustainable practices and obtaining certifications are proving to be effective strategies both to attract customers and to improve profitability and reduce environmental impact.
+With the support of data and studies showing tangible benefits, it is clear that sustainability is the path to the future of tourism.

-On this World Tourism Day, it is an ideal time to celebrate the progress we have made and to continue to promote practices that ensure a more sustainable and responsible future for the hospitality industry.
-In doing so, we not only enhance the travelers' experience, but also contribute to the well-being of the planet and local communities.
+On this World Tourism Day, it is an ideal time to celebrate the progress made and to continue promoting practices that ensure a more sustainable and responsible future for the hotel industry.
+By doing so, we not only improve the traveler experience, but also contribute to the well-being of the planet and local communities.

 Read more